GDBDG/CV-latex/README.md

 ## Options
 This document takes the options provided by the class ``article``, but be carefull, the result might be strange.
-It provides also options to change the color very easily.
+It provides also options to change the color very easily, and the section's titles to put use english.
 * With no options, it uses the colors defined in the file ``src/colors_settings.tex``.
-(You don't need to touch or understand this file)
+(You don't need to touch or understand this file), and the section's titles defined in ``src/frenchsectiontitle.tex`` (french titles).
 * With the option ``nocolor``, all the colors are changed in black. (defined in the file ``src/no_colors_settings.)
+* With the option ``en``, the section's titles are changed to use English (title defined in ``src/englishsectiontitle.tex``).

 ## The contact values and languages competences
 All the contact values and languages data are defined in the file ``data/metadata.tex``.
 There are already the setters, with explicit names, please just put your content, that will be displayed in the document.